Cheer Stunts: Complete Guide | Cheerleading Positions

 Basic and Advanced Cheerleading Stunts

-So, every cheerleader needs to be a master in their nuts and bolts if they looking forward their career as a cheerleader.
-Following are some of the easy stunts that beginners can perform but it can be dangerous so the presence of supervisor is obligatory.
+So, every cheerleader needs to be a master of their nuts and bolts if they are looking forward to their career as a cheerleader.
+The following are some of the easy stunts that beginners can perform, but they can be dangerous, so the presence of a supervisor is obligatory.

-Synchronization and trust among the team members play an important role to perform an advanced proficient stunt.
-It does take some time when the cheerleader are new to each other and of course the practice makes the man perfect.
-I will mention the names of some stunts such as toss to hands, chair, ground up full, liberty, scorpion, bow, and arrow, Superman, basket toss, pyramids, kick basket toss and many more.
-The cheerleader squads can come up with any practical idea and then they all can work on it under the supervision.
+I will mention the names of some stunts, such as toss to hands, chair, ground up full, liberty, scorpion, bow and arrow, Superman, basket toss, pyramids, kick basket toss, and many more.
+The cheerleader squads can come up with any practical idea, and then they all can work on it under supervision.

 Body Positions

-- Scorpion.
-The flyer captures their foot and curves their leg upward behind the body to touch the toes behind their head, much like a scorpion’s tail.
+- Scorpion: The flyer captures their foot and curves their leg upward behind the body to touch the toes behind their head, much like a scorpion’s tail.
 The other hand securely holds the foot in place.

-- Scale.
-The hand grips the flyer’s outstretched leg alongside his/her body.
-This is like the Scorpion except one of the flyer arms holds her ankle or calf (not her toes) and the other arm is free.
+- Scale: The hand grips the flyer’s outstretched leg alongside his/her body.
+This is like the Scorpion except one of the flyer arms holds her ankle or calf (not her toes), and the other arm is free.

-- Arabesque.
-The flyer flies out the leg behind them and attempts to externally rotate their hip socket so that when they are flying straight the side of the leg is facing the witnesses.
+- Arabesque: The flyer flies out the leg behind them and attempts to externally rotate their hip socket so that when they are flying straight, the side of the leg is facing the witnesses.

-- No-hands/Chin Chin/Cry Baby.
-The flyer places her foot, holds it under her chin, and then balances that way hands-free.
+- No-hands/Chin Chin/Cry Baby: The flyer places her foot, holds it under her chin, and then balances that way hands-free.

 Tosses

-The basic basket toss is an easy skill but carries with it a lot of risk if not executed properly.
 A basket toss earned its name from having bases interlock their hands to grip and launch a flyer into the air.
-The flyer comes from a load in position at the waists of the bases.
+The flyer comes from a load in position at the waist of the bases.

-After being tossed, they may perform some skills or tricks before being caught in a cradle position.
-These are some of the most typical skills executed during a basket toss but there are many different variations and teams constantly developing new and creative basket skills.
+These are some of the most typical skill performances during a basket toss.
+But there are many different variations and teams constantly developing new and creative basket skills.

 Straight Ride Basket

-The flyer is released from overhead position.
+The flyer releases from an overhead position.
 This pause allows her to lock out all the way overhead, with arms sounding close to your ears and body as straight as a pencil.
-After this the flyer will end up in a cradled position.
-The most fundamental stance for all basket tosses, and typically utilized by intermediate groups.
-Or as a warm-up stunt setting prior to undertaking the more complicated basket tosses.
+After this, the flyer will end up in a cradled position.

 Pike Basket